About the Author

-Trained by Lutz and Collins’ seminal Reading National Geographic (1993), we need to keep asking for whom and by whom the aestheticization is being done.
-The absence of even bare-bone captions with information about location and dates might contribute to what Hoffman assumes is a productive “disorienting abruptness” in these images of laboring bodies.
+Trained by Catherine Lutz and Jane Collins’s (1993) seminal Reading National Geographic, we need to keep asking for whom and by whom the aestheticization is being done.
+The absence of even bare-bones captions with information about location and dates might contribute to what Hoffman assumes is a productive “disorienting abruptness” in these images of laboring bodies.
 Yet the lack of captions also leaves these photographs unmoored, possibly rendering visible a moment where the “temporal displacement” is also of those photographed by the anthropologist.
-Hoffman’s discussion of startling pre-industrial labor that he claims will be unimaginable to most viewers (despite the dense local and international networks his ethnography reveals) suggests that the critique contained in Fabian’s Time and the Other: How Anthropology Makes its Object remains relevant.
+Hoffman’s discussion of startling preindustrial labor that he claims will be unimaginable to most viewers (despite the dense local and international networks his ethnography reveals) suggests that the critique contained in Johannes Fabian’s Time and the Other: How Anthropology Makes its Object remains relevant.
 While Hoffman’s other work attests to his long and complex ethnographic engagement with young men in the region (Hoffman 2005, 2007a, 2011), there is little in the photographs or text here that explicitly contextualizes the figures he studies.
 For the viewer/reader, these human forms remain anonymous human forms.
-Put more provocatively, how do these photographs differ from Marey or Muybridge’s late 19th century studies of human locomotion?
+Put more provocatively, how do these photographs differ from Marey or Muybridge’s late-nineteenth century studies of human locomotion?
 Notably, they are taken not in a studio but very much in the field with the men presumably in their everyday habits of dress (or undress).
 Nonetheless, the figures in the images remain equally anonymous and out of historical time.

-Hoffman is not only a sophisticated and highly skilled photographer but also a scholar aware of many different photographic traditions (Hoffman 2007b), a position that requires us to take his editorial choices all the more seriously.
-He is no doubt very familiar with the oft-repeated criticism of images that render beautiful horror and hardship (such as excruciating physical labor) for he cites the single project at which such criticism has most publicly been leveled - Sebastiao Salgado’s Workers project.
-Hoffman seems to be grappling in earnest with how to move beyond such debates that are productive as critique but do not generate alternate ways of imaging.
-Encouraging either less aesthetic images or solely images of leisure and comfort or the abandonment of visual production altogether would surely be insipid solutions.
-After all, the photo essay became a popular and highly influential form of visual communication in the mid 20th century partly because it provided aesthetic pleasure.
-Visual scholar Ariella Azoulay suggests doing away with the distinction between the aesthetic and the political, emphasizing that “no images can exist outside the aesthetic plane.”
+Hoffman is not only a sophisticated and highly skilled photographer, but also a scholar aware of many different photographic traditions (see Hoffman 2007b), a position that requires us to take his editorial choices all the more seriously.
+He is no doubt very familiar with the oft-repeated criticism of images that render beautiful horror and hardship (such as excruciating physical labor), for he cites the single project at which such criticism has most publicly been leveled: Sebastiao Salgado’s Workers project.
+Hoffman seems to be grappling in earnest with how to move beyond such debates that are productive as critique, but do not generate alternate ways of imaging.
+Encouraging either less aesthetic images or solely images of leisure and comfort, or else abandoning visual production altogether would surely be insipid solutions.
+After all, the photo-essay became a popular and highly influential form of visual communication in the mid-twentieth century partly because it provided aesthetic pleasure.
+Visual scholar Ariella Azoulay (2008) suggests doing away with the distinction between the aesthetic and the political, emphasizing that “no images can exist outside the aesthetic plane.”
 Freed then from the aesthetic/political binary, we should instead rigorously engage with the political stakes of the aesthetic.
-Hoffman’s project makes it incumbent upon us not merely to look at what is aesthetically pleasing but to ask how what is aesthetically compelling came to be so.
+Hoffman’s project makes it incumbent upon us not merely to look at what is aesthetically pleasing, but to ask how what is aesthetically compelling came to be so.
 For whom is this beauty meaningful?
 For whom are these bodies “exquisite?”
 Where more apt for such a project than the diamond mines—that troubled site of the crossing of beauty with global politics and economics?

 Figure Study as Participant Observation

-Ariella Azoulay’s work is an extremely useful provocation for visual anthropology.
-In her latest book, The Civil Contract of Photography, she is calling for an anthropological engagement with photographs without naming it as such.
+Ariella Azoulay’s (2008) work is an extremely useful provocation for visual anthropology.1 In her latest book, The Civil Contract of Photography, she is calling for an anthropological engagement with photographs without naming it as such:

-Of course, race is not something that Hoffman addresses explicitly, at least not in the text of this photo-essay, yet it is part of the excessive description that cannot be edited out of his images.
+Of course, race is not something that Hoffman addresses explicitly, at least not in the text of this photo-essay, and yet it is part of the excessive description that cannot be edited out of his images.
 Hoffman acknowledges that these photographs represent a privileged gaze but wants them to not be about the (or his) gaze per se.
-Nonetheless, I am left wondering if a photo essay as a mode of ethnography can ever escape being always also about the gaze.
+Nonetheless, I am left wondering if the photo-essay as a mode of ethnography can ever escape being always also about the gaze.
 This is not an argument for explicitly self-reflexive work.
-Rather it is a call for a reflexivity that does not revolve around a self – Hoffman’s particular encounters in the field in 2010 - but instead allows for the viewer/reader to reconstruct the photographic event as a thick description—a still image with all of the social and political context which it implies.
+Rather, it is a call for a reflexivity that does not revolve around a self—Hoffman’s particular encounters in the field in 2010—but instead allows for the viewer/reader to reconstruct the photographic event as a thick description, a still image with all of the social and political context which it implies.
 Hoffman deliberately turns his attention away from the photo-essay’s capacity for reflexivity in favor of its capacity for generative disruption.
 I am less convinced that these two are separable.